codeby-david/expressjs-concepts/middleware/README.md

-Middleware = functions that execute **between** the request and response cycle.
+Middleware = functions that execute **between** the request and response cycle. in short Middleware are functions that run between receiving a request and sending a response.
+They are useful for logging, authentication, parsing, etc.
 ### Common Uses:
 - Logging requests
 - Parsing body data